« Visit Fantastic Cleaners

 # Method 2: Soak your kettle/coffee maker overnight in white vinegar or lemon juice (half full).
 Top the appliances with water and boil/run the device.
 Rinse with clean water.

-The bathroom is the one place in your home, where every surface can suffer from limescale deposits.
-And the trick to successfully remove them, especially when using natural ingredients, is to allow sufficient time for the substance to work its magic.
+The bathroom is the only place in your home where every surface can suffer from limescale deposits.
+The trick to successfully removing them, especially when using natural ingredients, is to allow sufficient time for the substance to work its magic.
 You can apply the same cleaning methods to remove hard water deposits from your kitchen sink and tap, too.

 Metal fixtures may be scratched if you use an abrasive cleaning agent.